 - No easy way to allow employees to request pre-trade clearances (as mandated by regulations)

-To learn more about how SS&C is helping financial services firms address these challenges, download our webinar and hear from experts and thought leaders as to how a firm can quickly implement a scalable and adaptable turn-key employee trade and activity monitoring solution that provides evidence of supervision, reporting and annual certifications.
+To learn more about how SS&C is helping financial services firms address these challenges, view our "The Importance of Employee Trade Monitoring and Having a Code of Ethics" webinar and hear from experts and thought leaders as to how a firm can quickly implement a scalable and adaptable turn-key employee trade and activity monitoring solution that provides evidence of supervision, reporting and annual certifications.

 Alternative Investments, Asset Management